usfsipsentinelnetwork/MIMP_Beta/README.md

 ## II.
 Dependencies

-For Workflow (a) - "quick and dirty"
+For Workflow (1) - "quick and dirty"
 ------------------------------------
 * Linux, a mac, or some platform where you can run bash (virtual machine, docker, etc.)
 * nanofilt and NanoPlot